 You can also tweak filament color easily but it may slow you down a bit.
 One of the conspicuous features of the printer is that it has an enclosed unit that allows you to control the environment for 3D printing such as temperature.
 This also works as a safety feature if you have a kid around you.

-Pros: Low-cost for a two-color printer, the fantastic print quality with no misprint, prints via USB, Wi-Fi, and SD card.
+Pros: Low-cost for a two-color printer, fantastic print quality with no misprint, prints via USB, Wi-Fi, and SD card.

 Cons: Slow print times, multicolor mode creates blurry-looking colors, requires the use of proprietary filaments.

 This is another low-cost Chinese 3D printer available in the market.
 It has a mammoth build volume and offers resplendent 3D printing making it a very good choice to pick up.
 One of the features of this 3D printer is that it requires minimum assembly as most of the parts of the printer are preassembled.
-The parts can be assembled in 30 minutes which is comparatively shorter assembly time than the other 3D printers.
+The parts can be assembled in 30 minutes which is a comparatively shorter assembly time than the other 3D printers.

 With a full-metal frame and heated build-plate, the 3D printer caters printing abilities of high-end machines at a meager cost.
 But the printer lacks user-friendliness, unlike high-end 3D printers.
-This makes it unbefitting for professional and educational uses and limits it only within 3D printing nerds.
-Till date, many people have shared their experiences of installing, operating, and troubleshooting the device which has made it a popular device among the enthusiasts.
+This makes it unfitting for professional and educational uses and limits it only within 3D printing nerds.
+Till date, many people have shared their experiences of installing, operating, and troubleshooting the device which has made it a popular device among enthusiasts.

 Pros: Value for money device, massive print volume, and facile assembly.